Skip to content

 Other sampling

-The Service will carry out sampling in response to consumer complaints or in accordance with areas of concern that have been identified as a result of intelligence received or resulting from previous work undertaken locally or nationally in these areas.
+The service will carry out sampling in response to consumer complaints or in accordance with areas of concern that have been identified as a result of intelligence received or resulting from previous work undertaken locally or nationally in these areas.

 Food hygiene – primary production